Guidance

 Individuals who present early and before they become eligible for RSV vaccine

-Vaccination of individuals who have previously received RSV vaccine
+Vaccination of individuals who have previously received a private RSV vaccine

-The RSV vaccine programme offer is a single, one-off dose of vaccine from the 75th birthday, to be given before the 80th birthday.
+The RSV vaccine programme offer is a single, one-off dose of vaccine from the 75th birthday or on taking up residence in a care home for older adults if this happens before 75.

-Both Arexvy® (manufactured by GSK) and Abrysvo® vaccines are approved for use in individuals over the age of 60 in the UK, Europe and the USA.
-Moderna’s mRESVIA® (mRNA-1345) RSV vaccine is approved from 60 years in the USA.
+Both Arexvy® (manufactured by GSK) and Abrysvo® vaccines are approved for use in individuals over the age of 60 and marketed in the UK, Europe and the USA.
+Moderna’s mRESVIA® (mRNA-1345) RSV vaccine is approved and marketed from 60 years in the USA.
+All three vaccines also have international regulatory approvals for younger adults with raised risk from RSV.
 Therefore, some individuals may have received an RSV vaccine privately or in another country prior to becoming eligible in the UK national programme.

 Eligible NHS patients do not lose their NHS eligibility for RSV vaccination if they have received an RSV vaccine outside of the national programme.
 However, the need for revaccination and the appropriate timing of any revaccination is not established.
 Until further data emerges, it is recommended that the minimum acceptable interval for older adults is 24 months from a non-NHS dose of Abrysvo® or Arexvy® and 12 months from a dose of mRESVIA® following a discussion of the risks and benefits with the patient.